 Eastern Orthodoxy (which includes the Greek and Russian Orthodox Churches and several others) differs from Catholicism in its refusal of allegiance to the Pope, its emphasis on the use of icons in worship, and the date it celebrates Easter.
 Other cultural, political, and religious differences exist as well.

-Distinctive Catholic practices include recognition of seven sacraments, devotion to the Virgin Mary and the saints, and veneration of relics and sacred sites associated with holy figures.
-Eastern Orthodoxy holds many practices in common with Catholicism, but is especially distinguished by the central role of icons.
+Distinctive Catholic practices include recognition of seven sacraments, devotion to the Virgin Mary and the saints, veneration of relics, and sacred sites associated with holy figures.
+Eastern Orthodoxy has many practices in common with Catholicism, but is especially distinguished by the central role of icons.